Code-Institute-Submissions/xhulja-beauty-salon/README.md

  # Deployment:

-Beauty Salon was developed on GitPod, using  GitHub to host the repository.
+Xhulja Beauty Salon was developed on GitPod, using  GitHub to host the repository.

-When deploying Beauty Salon  the following steps were made:
+When deploying xhulja Beauty Salon  the following steps were made:

  * Opened up GitHub in the browser.
  * Signed in using username and password.